whatevery1says/manifest/we1s-manifest-schema-1.0.md

 #### date (required)

-A list containing a string value (e.g. `"date": ["2013"]`) or two objects containing `start` and `end` values, as shown in the example.
+See the [Global `date` property](https://github.com/whatevery1says/manifest/blob/master/we1s-manifest-schema-1.0.md#date).
 The date here refers to the dates on which the process was implemented by WE1S staff.

 #### source (optional)